 6. Hotel Finca de Los Arandinos – Rioja

-A small hotel with a big heart, Finca de Los Arandinos, is way ahead of the boutique competition in Rioja.
+A small hotel with a big heart, Finca de Los Arandinos, is way ahead of Rioja’s boutique competition.
 It is one of the key venues that have redefined what luxury wine hotels should offer their guests, establishing a new breed of smart, sophisticated, yet relaxed accommodation for discerning travelers.
-Based at the heart of the Rioja Alta sub-region, the hotel is easily accessible from Bilbao airport (just over 2 hours by car), but far enough away from civilization to provide an unparalleled haven of rest and relaxation.
+Based at the heart of the Rioja Alta sub-region, the hotel is easily accessible from Bilbao airport (just over 2 hours by car) but far enough away from civilization to provide an unparalleled haven of rest and relaxation.
 14 sleek, sophisticated rooms keep guests suitably pampered, while the spa offers an extensive range of treatments.
-Gastronomic duties are handled by top chef Diego Rodriquez – he brings you mouthwatering, contemporary Spanish dishes that are the antitheses to irritating, undernourished nouvelle cuisine.
+Top chef Diego Rodriquez handles gastronomic duties – he brings you mouthwatering, contemporary Spanish dishes that are the antitheses to irritating, undernourished nouvelle cuisine.
 Utilizing local produce and working with local suppliers, the cooking is all heart and soul – divine, yet intensely nourishing and homely.
 The wine list, however, is suitably extensive, with a plethora of rare vintages from across Rioja.
 Muy Bien!

 More info: Rioja Wine Tour